 For starters, Colby was not, despite the protestations of everyone around him, a computer.
 Admittedly, computers were pretty different in the 90s, but this is no computer.

-No, Colby is very clearly some sort of android, a daunting marriage of man and machine, the first instance of true singularity.
+No, Colby is very clearly some sort of android, a harrowing marriage of man and machine, the first instance of true singularity.
 He has the personality of a nebbish Downton Abbey extra, but dresses like an 80s breakfast cereal mascot.

 Like Psalty, Colby has amassed a legion of youthful followers for the purpose of singing songs about the Bible.
 Unlike Psalty, Colby commands far less mastery over his tiny disciples, and seems that he is still in the early stages of sentience.